SimonSubokLee/ston-docs-son/admin/environment.kr.rst

 -  ``<Alias>``

-   This option configures alias of the virtual host.
+   This option configures an alias of the virtual host.
-   Unlimited number of alias could be created with this option.
+   An unlimited number of aliases can be created with this option.
-   Both specific domain name such as www2.example.com and patterned domain name such as *.sub.example.com are supported for alias.
+   Aliases can be configured for both specific domain names, such as www2.example.com and patterned domain names such as *.sub.example.com are supported for alias.
-   For patterned domain, simple format with an asterisk as a prefix of domain is supported.
+   For patterned domain names, a simple format with an asterisk as a domain prefix is supported.

-Discovering virtual host follows below procedures.
+When discovering a virtual host, follow the procedures below.

-1. Does ``Name`` of the ``<Vhost>`` match?
+1. Does the ``Name`` of the ``<Vhost>`` match?
-2. Does specific ``<Alias>`` match?
+2. Does the specific ``<Alias>`` match?
-3. Does patterned ``<Alias>`` match?
+3. Does the patterned ``<Alias>`` match?

 .. _env-vhost-defaultvhost: